Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 • Visibility Areas: Maintain clear sight triangles at driveways/intersections; add triangles to the site plan and limit solid elements to ~3′ within triangles (see SDMC visibility diagrams).

 • Stormwater & Lawful Outlets: Do not discharge private drains to the public system without approval; curb outlets/underdrains typically via ROW permit and City standards.
+Our drainage guide covers this in detail.

 • Coastal Overlay: Height/finish/lighting shielding conditions and view corridors can affect scope even when CDP‑exempt.